cassianoperin/CHIP8_C/README.md

 ### CLI

-1. Add a way to pass values to parameters like display_SCALE and CPU_CLOCK.
+1. Add a way to pass values to parameters like display_SCALE and CPU_CLOCK

 ### Sound